leeleetan88/asthma-tech-guide/README.md

 | 4.
 [Updating the Environment](#updating-the-environment)|

 ## Overview
-The guide aims to enable both clinicians and laypersons to explore the topic of Social Determinants of Health (SDOH) and their correlation with asthma exacerbation.
+This repository is designed to accompany the Technical Guide for Extracting and Analyzing Social Determinants of Health (SDOH) Data.
+The guide aims to enable both clinicians and laypersons to explore the topic of Social Determinants of Health (SDOH) and their relationship with asthma exacerbation.

-It uses Python with `conda` for environment management.
+The analysis in this project is performed using Python, with conda for environment management to ensure reproducibility and ease of setup.

 ## Requirements
 - [Anaconda](https://www.anaconda.com/products/individual) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed.